Ambuj-UF/ConCat-1.0/README.md

 Now proceed to analysis.
 Don't bother removing old input files from Input directory.
 Run -convert and your good to go.

-use -RNA option if RNAfold is installed on the system
+use -RNA option if RNAfold is installed on the system. -RNA option can be initiated with -block argument

 Prepare your own Taxonomy.csv file before using -remT and addT functions